 Compulink Healthcare Solutions, formerly known as Compulink Advantage is an electronic health records software (EHR) solutions provider that offers Electronic Health Records software (EHR), Practice Management (PM) soft... read more

-Urology EHR Software is designed to meet the unique requirements of the discipline while streamlining workflow for the financial and clinical benefit of the practice.
+Urology EMR Software is designed to meet the unique requirements of the discipline while streamlining workflow for the financial and clinical benefit of the practice.
 Urology requires discreet data storage and management as well as greater connectivity with labs, pharmacies, and diagnostic equipment for transparent information sharing.
 Urologists can complement the Electronic Health Records (EHR) software system with robust Practice Management software (PM) that will improve office workflow through scheduling, billing, and efficient patient correspondence.
 A top-ranked Urology Software system will offer interoperability options to allow for seamless communication between urology clinics and hospitals for supreme care coordination.
 A top-ranked urology electronic health records software will integrate with Picture Achieving and Communication System (PACS) streamlining the reporting workflow and offering a complete clinical view to the urologist.

 To have a good understanding of how the software system works, it is advisable to learn about the different features and functionalities of the software.
 Before choosing a Urology Electronic Health Records (EHR) software, we should check if the software has the following key features: